 Military Images, Vol. 24, No. 3 (November/December 2002), p.
 29

 This is the story about the Van Leer Cabins.
 There are two cabins still standing today, which served as a underground railroad stations.
 The family is on record financially supporting the stations through a local AME Church on this page.
 The Van Leers were close friends of the Earle family and a George Hussey Earle Sr. married Samuels granddaughter (Ellen) Frances Van Leer.
 George was a prominent local Philadelphia lawyer and well known abolitionist who represented many fugitive slaves.
 He was a founder of the Republican party.
 Frances and George who also play an important role in anti-slavery movement.
 In the 1830s Frances’s cousin John P Van Leer went so far as to setup custom lots for newly free African Americans.
 He was documented setting up numerous housing lots over sixty-nine acres along only for newly freed people or those who supported newly free people.

 Van Leer Cabin

 One of the last historical dwellings in Tredyffrin Township, Chester County, Pennsylvania and played a significant role in architectural history like most historical log cabins during colonial times.
 The Van Leer Cabin followed a German style, where logs are set tightly together and even at the corners.
+Dr. Bernardhus Van Leer owned the land on where this Cabin stood.
+His son Samuel and grandchildren would own it through generations.
+Samuel and his family were documented supporting black communities and newly freed slaves.
+Some historians list this Cabin as an underground railroad station, others as an above ground safe haven.
 The cabin still stands at the grounds of Conestoga High School.
 It was revitalized by students and teachers years ago and is now part of the American History Course.

 Mortonson–Van Leer Log Cabin